-It is useful to ensure young people are part of changing their circumstances and that of the procedures within schools.
-Encouraging young people to support changes and develop 'rules of acceptable behaviour' will go far in helping to create a positive ethos in school and one where all young people understand the boundaries of behaviour before it becomes abusive.
+It is useful to ensure children are part of changing their circumstances and that of the procedures within school.
+At Hummersea we have a group of pupils, our 'Safeguarding Super Heroes', who meet regularly.
+We encourage pupil voice and encourage these children to support changes and develop 'rules of acceptable behaviour'.
+This helps to create a positive ethos in school and one where all children understand the boundaries of behaviour before it becomes abusive.
+In school, Children should be able to effectively communicate how to improve the school's culture and ethos around acceptable behaviour so that they feel confident and empowered to identify unacceptable behaviours that can be dealt with accordingly and in the longer term eradicated.